Alert Source Discuss

 1. Continuous Scaling

-• L2 DA demand is growing rapidly, leading to saturation of blob capacity.
+• L2 DA demand is growing rapidly, leading to ongoing saturation of blob capacity.

 • Large, infrequent blob parameter changes create high costs and inefficiencies.